Set up automatic lead generation and scoring

 To create a lead scoring model:

-Go to Marketing > Lead management > Scoring models.
+Go to Outbound marketing > Lead management > Scoring models.
 This takes you to a list of existing models.
 On the command bar, select New.

 The New Lead Scoring Model page opens, with the Design tab shown.
-This designer is similar to other designers in Dynamics 365 Marketing.
+This designer is similar to other designers in Customer Insights - Journeys.
 You use it to build scoring models by creating a collection of condition/action tile pairs, where the Condition tile establishes a condition (such as email opened) and the Action tile establishes how the score should change when the condition is met (such as, add 50 points).

 Drag a Condition tile from the Toolbox tab to the first position on the canvas.